BCom Disinvestment in India Notes Study Material

 (B) Phase II (1996-97 to 1997-98): Disinvestment Commission

-The Government constituted Public Sector Disinvestment Commission under G. V. Ramkrishna on 23rd August, 1996 for a period of 3 years with the objectives of preparing an over-all long-term disinvestment programme for public sector undertakings.(BCom Disinvestment in India Notes Study Material)
+The Government constituted the Public Sector Disinvestment Commission under G. V. Ramkrishna on 23rd August 1996 for a period of 3 years with the objectives of preparing an overall long-term disinvestment program for public sector undertakings.

-A comprehensive overall long-term disinvestment programme (extent of disinvestment, mode of disinvestment etc.) within 5-10 years for the PSUs referred to it by the Core Group.
-To select the financial advisors for specified PSUs to facilitate the disinvestment process.
-To monitor the progress of disinvestment process and take necessary measures and report periodically to the Government.
-The “core” group industries-telecommunications, power, petroleum etc. that are capital-intensive and where the market structure could be an oligopoly.
 By December 1997, the commission had given six reports which included recommendations in 34 enterprises.
-The commission also showed concern about slow progress in implementation of its recommendations and it was particularly critical of government’s going ahead with strategic sales leading to joint ventures in some PSEs not referred to the commission.
-However its power was axed later by the government.
-Out of 72 companies referred to the commission gave its recommendations on 58 PSEs and finally the commission lapsed on 30th November, 1999.
+The commission also showed concern about slow progress in the implementation of its recommendations and it was particularly critical of the government’s going ahead with strategic sales leading to joint ventures in some PSEs not referred to the commission.
+However, its power was axed later by the government.
+Out of 72 companies referred to the commission gave its recommendations on 58 PSEs and finally, the commission lapsed on 30th November 1999.
+(BCom Disinvestment in India Notes Study Material)

-In 1996-97 a target of 5,000 crore was fixed for mobilization of resources through disinvestment of PSE shares.
-In order to do this, companies from petroleum and communication sectors were chosen namely IOC and VSNL.
-But due to unfavourable market conditions the GDR of only VSNL could be issued. in the GDR, 39 lakh shares of VSNL were disinvested resulting in an amount of 380 crore.
-The budget for 1997-98 had taken a credit for an amount of 4,800 crore to be realised from disinvestment of government held equity in PSEs.
-This was supposed to be achieved by the disinvestment of MTNL, GAIL, CONCOR and IOC.(BCom Disinvestment in India Notes Study Material)
+In 1996-97 a target of 5,000 crores was fixed for mobilization of resources through disinvestment of PSE shares.
+In order to do this, companies from the petroleum and communication sectors were chosen namely IOC and VSNL.
+But due to unfavorable market conditions, the GDR of only VSNL could be issued. in the GDR, 39 lakh shares of VSNL were disinvested resulting in an amount of 380 crores.
+The budget for 1997-98 had taken credit for an amount of 4,800 crores to be realized from the disinvestment of government-held equity in PSEs.
+This was supposed to be achieved by the disinvestment of MTNL, GAIL, CONCOR, and IOC.

 (C) Phase III (1998-99 to 2007-2008)

-This phase market a paradigm shift in the disinvestment process.
-First in the 1998-99 budgets BJP government decided to bring down the government shareholding in the PSEs to 26% to facilitate ownership changes which were recommended by Disinvestment Commission.
-In 1999-2000 government state that its policy would be to strengthen strategic PSEs privatize non-strategic PSEs through disinvestment and for the first time the term ‘privatization’ were used instead of disinvestment.
-The government later formed the Department of Disinvestment of 10th December, 1999.
-The following criteria were observed for prioritization for disinvestment:
+This phase marked a paradigm shift in the disinvestment process.
+First, in the 1998-99 budgets, the BJP government decided to bring down the government shareholding in the PSEs to 26% to facilitate ownership changes which were recommended by Disinvestment Commission.

 (iii) Where continued bleeding of government resources can be stopped earlier.

-Target of the government for disinvestment in the year 2002-2003 was 12,000 crore.
-The major highlight was the two-stage sell off in Maruti Udyog Ltd. with a 400 crore right issue at a price of 3,280 per share of 100 each in which the government renounced whole of its rights share (6,06,585) to Suzuki, for a control premium of 1,000 crore.
-Relative share holding of Suzuki and government after completion of the rights issue was 54.20% and 45.54% respectively.
-The second stage government offloaded its holding in two tranches—first where government sold 27.5% of its equity through IPO in June 2003.
+The relative shareholding of Suzuki and the government after completion of the rights issue was 54.20% and 45.54% respectively.
+In the second stage, the government offloaded its holding in two tranches—the first where the government sold 27.5% of its equity through IPO in June 2003.
 The issue was oversubscribed by over 10 times.
-Later keeping in view the overwhelming response from sale of Maruti, government sold its remaining shares in the privatized companies of VSNL, CMC, IPCL, BALCO and IBP to public through IPOs.
+Later keeping in view the overwhelming response from the sale of Maruti, the government sold its remaining shares in the privatized companies of VSNL, CMC, IPCL, BALCO, and IBP to the public through IPOs.

 IMPORTANCE OF DISINVESTMENT

-Disinvestment, the colossal weapon and instrument in the hands of Government of India has enabled the public sector to improve its efficiency and to become more responsible as well as accountable to the public.
+Disinvestment, the colossal weapon, and instrument in the hands of the Government of India has enabled the public sector to improve its efficiency and to become more responsible as well as accountable to the public.
 But unfortunately, the proceeds of the Disinvestment were not flown properly towards the further development of the country through productive activities.

 Presently, the Government has about 2 lakh crore locked up in PSUs.
 Disinvestment of the Government stake is, thus, far too significant.
-The importance of disinvestment lies in utilization of funds for:
+The importance of disinvestment lies in the utilization of funds for:

 (i) Financing the increasing fiscal deficit.